Nuclei-Software/nuclei-linux-sdk/README.md

 This repo is based on opensource repo https://github.com/sifive/freedom-u-sdk/tree/archive/buildroot

-## Known issues
+## Known issues and FAQs

-* For UX600, if you run simulation using xl_spike, it can run to login prompt, but when you login, it will show timeout issue, this is caused by xl_spike timer is not standard type, but the boot images for FPGA board can boot successfully and works well.
+* For Nuclei Demo SoC, if you run simulation using xl_spike, it can run to login prompt, but when you login, it will show timeout issue, this is caused by xl_spike timer is not standard type, but the boot images for FPGA board can boot successfully and works well.